CharlelieLrt/modulus/examples/geophysics/diffusion_fwi/README.md

 >

-At runtime, hydra will parse the config subdirectory and command line over-rides into a runtime configuration object `cfg`, which will have all settings accessible via both attribute or dictionary-like interfaces.
+At runtime, Hydra will parse the config subdirectory and command line overrides into a runtime configuration object `cfg`, which will have all settings accessible through both attribute or dictionary-like interfaces.
 For example, the batch size per device can be accessed either as `cfg.training.batch_size_per_device` or `cfg['training']['batch_size_per_device']`.